This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 There are several situations you may face having a child with cerebral palsy that require legal action to get justice and ensure your child’s rights:

 Medical Malpractice Lawsuit

 File a cerebral palsy medical malpractice lawsuit if you know or strongly believe that your child’s condition was caused by medical negligence.
-This type of negligence means that a medical professional(s) failed to provide you or your child an adequate standard of care, which resulted in harm.
+This type of negligence means that a medical professional(s) failed to provide you or your child with an adequate standard of care, which resulted in harm.